Update: Here's the latest version of this library: Arduino Nano Library for Proteus(V3.0).

 What is Arduino Nano?

-In terms of functionality, it is similar to Arduino Uno but compared to it comes in small size.
+- In terms of functionality, it is similar to Arduino Uno but compared to it comes in a small size.

-This was the little insight into Arduino Nano.
+This was a little insight into Arduino Nano.
 Now we’ll make its Proteus simulation.
+Let’s get started.

 Arduino Nano Library for Proteus V2.0